ich777/mos-docker-shim/README.md

 # MOS Docker shim

-mos-docker-shim provides a **MOS plugin** that allows container which are using a br0 or eth0 network to communicate with the Host (MOS).
+mos-docker-shim provides a **MOS plugin** that allows container which are using a br0 or eth0 (macvlan/ipvlan) network reach the Host (MOS).

 ---

 ## Overview

-This plugin allows Docker containers which are using a br0 or eth0 network to communicate with the Host.
+This plugin allows containers in LAN networks (br0/eth0, macvlan/ipvlan) to reach the host.

 ---